 In the event of a dispute between (representatives of) the Faculty Council and the Dean concerning the rights of prior consent of the participation body, the Dean or the Faculty Council will report this dispute to the Executive Board.
 The Executive Board or the Faculty Council may submit the dispute to the National Participation Disputes Committee, unless the dispute can be settled without the intervention of the Disputes Committee.
 The Dean may request the permission of the Disputes Committee to take a decision.
-In the event of a dispute between the Faculty Council and the Dean concerning the failure to follow the advice of the Faculty Council, or the failure to do so in full, the implementation of the Dean's decision.
+In the event of a dispute between the Faculty Council and the Dean concerning the failure to follow the advice of the Faculty Council, or the failure to do so in full, the implementation of the Dean's decision will be suspended for four weeks, unless the Faculty Council has no objections to the immediate implementation of the decision.
 With regard to filing a dispute, the Faculty Council may represent the advisory powers of the Programme Committee, insofar as this is consistent with the advice of the Programme Committee